The JournalCommerce

 Suppose a recording generates $100,000 in revenue.
 If an artist has negotiated 10 master points, they would receive 10% of that revenue, which is $10,000.
 Similarly, if a producer has negotiated 5 master points, they would receive 5% of the revenue, which is $5,000.

 For many artists and producers, master points are a crucial source of income.
 As recordings generate sales and other forms of revenue, master points ensure that participants receive a fair share of the profits.
+If you collect that revenue through a U.S. company, it must be reported on your income tax filing.

 Having master points can also grant artists and producers certain rights and control over the master recording.
 This can include decisions about licensing, commercial uses, and other aspects of exploiting the recording.